daquinoaldo/https-localhost/README.md

 https-localhost requires Node.js 7.6 or higher.
 <sub>If you need compatibility with previously Node.js versions let me know, I'll try to rearrange the code.</sub>

+### root required
+-  **At first run** this tool generate a trusted certificate.
+The sudo password may be required.
+If you cannot provide the sudo password generate a `localhost.key` and `localhost.crt` and specify its path with `CERT_PATH=/diractory/containing/certificates/ serve ~/myproj`.
+- **At each run** the password may be required to run the server on port 443 and 80.
+To avoid the script ask for password specify a different port number: `PORT=4433 serve ~/myproj`.

 ### RangeError
 ```
 RangeError: Invalid typed array length: -4095